-Approved on: | 2024-09-06 |
+Approved on: | 2025-10-08 |

-Brief purpose of the study: | Determine if slowed/paced breathing may decrease the stress response, as well as determine if slowed breathing influences cognitive flexibility (the ability to inhibit a dominant response when it represents a non-optimal or inappropriate solution to a problem).
-Specifically, we are evaluating whether paced breathing may contribute to the stress response and cognitive flexibility abilities in younger-to-middle-aged (aged 18-40) adults with and without a diagnosis of post-traumatic stress disorder, as well as in older adults (aged 60+ years). |
+Brief purpose of the study: | Determine if social evaluation stress impacts cognitive flexibility (the ability to inhibit a dominant response when it represents a non-optimal or inappropriate solution to a problem) in younger-to-middle-aged (aged 18-40) adults with a diagnosis of post-traumatic stress disorder or with a varying degree of post-traumatic stress disorder symptom severity, as well as in older adults (aged 60+ years). |

 Brief summary of what participants will be asked to do: | The study includes two visits that will last up to 1 hour each during which you will complete some tasks related to problem-solving, language, and memory, as well as physiological measures consisting of a electrocardiogram (to measure heart rate) and blood pressure. |